xtaran/ansible-interactive/README.md

 * [`mssh`](http://hgarcia.es/)
 * [Liboping](https://noping.cc/)'s `noping`

 All scripts so far open a separate window.
+(Even the TUI tool `noping` opens a new xterm window, because Ansible doesn't pass the terminal to its called commands and because you usually want rather small fonts anyway.)

 You can pass any host group you've defined in Your Ansible `hosts` file to these scripts as parameters, separated by blanks as usual on